komuw/docker-redis-cluster/README.md

 The cluster is 6 redis instances running with 3 master & 3 slaves, one slave for each master.
 They run on ports 7000 to 7005.

-If the flag `-e "SENTINEL=true"` is passed there are 3 Sentinel nodes running on ports 5000 to 5002 matching cluster's master instances.

 This image requires at least `Docker` version 1.10 but the latest version is recommended.